SAP Articles

 The SAP license game can be really tricky.
 Hundreds of modules, different pricing models, and contract fine print that’s easy to overlook.
 SAP Negotiation Advisors, like me, help businesses cut through the complexity to avoid overpaying.

 - Use negotiation tools – SAP leaves room for better terms if you know how to ask.
+I worked with a retail company that got their indirect access fees reduced by 40% just by challenging SAP’s initial measurement methodology.
+Their previous consultant never even questioned it.

 - Structure renewals to your advantage – The right timing can lock in lower rates.
+Had a client who aligned their renewal with SAP’s fiscal year-end.
+Got a 15% discount their previous negotiations never uncovered.
+Simple timing change, major savings.

-One company I worked with, cut SAP RISE costs by 15% just by adjusting their licensing and renegotiating service fees.
+One company I worked with cut SAP RISE costs by 15% just by adjusting their licensing and renegotiating service fees.
 The savings are real if you take the time to optimize your agreement.

 I have written this article to lay out the best SAP implementation strategies to reduce SAP costs, navigate compliance, and get better contract terms.
 I’ll show you how to benchmark agreements, optimize SAP RISE, and bring in real savings—without the surprises.